danmedani/pager_duty_stats/README.md

 # pager_duty_stats
-Gathers and aggregates pager duty incident statistics and outputs tab-separated csv.
+Gathers and aggregates PagerDuty incident statistics and outputs tab-separated csv.

 ## Main feature:
 1. Ability to aggregate incident counts by day or by week across a date range for a set of services.
-See `--start-date` and `--end-date` for the time range, `--grouping-window` for aggregation bucket type, and `--service_ids` for which PD services you want to collect stats for.
+See `--start-date` and `--end-date` for the time range, `--grouping-window` for aggregation bucket type, and `--service_ids` for which PagerDuty services you want to collect stats for.

 ## Other features:
-1. Can include a break-down of when pages are happening (during work-hours, during off hours, or during sleep hours).
+1. Can include a break-down of when pages are happening (during work hours, off hours, or sleep hours).
 See `--include-time-of-day-counts`.
-2. Can include groupings of the most common error types that are happening.
+2. Can include groupings of the most common incident types that are happening, and a way of customizing how incidents are classified.
 See `--include-incident-types`, `--max-incident-types`, and `--incident-type-extraction-technique`.

-I usually just pipe the output into a file and import it into google sheets to get nice visuals.
-The stacked column chart is really good for this type of chart.
+I usually just pipe the output into a csv file and import it into google sheets to get some nice visuals.
+The stacked column chart is really good for this type of data.

 # API Token
 1. Generate an api token from PagerDuty (My Profile -> User Settings -> Create API User Token)
-2. Stick it in a file in the main directory of this repo called `.api_key` (this is the default place it's looked for - feel free to put it whereever and specify the path with a `--pd-key-file` option).
+2. Stick it in a file in the main directory of this repo called `.api_key` (this is the default place it's looked for - feel free to put it where ever and specify the path with a `--pd-key-file` option).

 # Building